Tip: You can use filters for better results

 - Workflow: A basic workflow will be created with just one workflow node.
 You will need to continue configurations from there later on.
 For our scenario, the workflow name that will be created will be “CONTRACT_BASIC”.

-- Check "Is available in the pool" if you'd like to see this field as a table column later when you list the object records in the X-Pool in Work place.
+- You can check the "Is available in the pool" toggle if you'd like to see this field as a table column later when you list the object records in the X-Pool in Work place.
 The field order you set inside Models determines the default table column order.

-- The "searchable" parameter controls if the particular field is searchable inside the X-Pool search.
+- The "Searchable" parameter controls if the particular field is searchable by users inside the X-Pool search.

 We now have the contract object in the system, and in the next step, we’re going to configure what’s needed to process contracts in the system.
 The following requirements should be met, depending on the purpose you want to achieve: